I am just over a week out from Newport marathon.

 I recently entered the Shropshire Shufflers’ Severn Bridges 10k in Shrewsbury (after a little bit of a kerfuffle where it wouldn’t accept my affiliated club name) and ran with Gaz to celebrate his birthday.
-Never expected Gaz to choose a 10k to as a birthday celebration and yet here we are; I like to think of it as my good influence as a long time runner ๐
+Never expected Gaz to choose a 10k to as a birthday celebration and yet here we are; I like to think… read full entry »

 I recently started reading 80/20 Running by Matt Fitzgerald.
 The general gist of the book (so far) is that most people too fast in their training runs, and should slow down: 80% of training runs should be done at a low intensity level.
 At the same time, I’ve been reading more and more about zone… read full entry »